 Processing Candidates Sample Clauses

 Processing Candidates.
 Candidates with passing test scores on the entry-level test will be placed on an eligibility list in the order of their overall eligibility scores (test score plus additional points).
 An eligibility list will be divided into stanines based on the eligibility scores of candidates who pass the entry-level test.
 All candidates within a stanine shall be considered to have an equivalent eligibility score.
 Candidates with eligibility scores that span two stanines will be placed in the higher stanine.
 Candidates may not be hired from an eligibility list that is created after an existing active eligibility list has been established until the existing list has been exhausted or has expired.
 All candidates within a stanine must be processed and either recommended for hire or rejected before candidates from a lower stanine may be considered.
 Candidates will be referred by the Human Resources Department to the Department by stanine.
-An eligibility list may be effective for a minimum of three (3) months and a maximum of eighteen (18) months, or until a specified number of candidates for academy classes are selected from a list.
+An eligibility list may be effective for either a maximum of twelve (12) months, or until a specified number of candidates for academy classes are selected from a list, whichever event occurs first.
 The conditions that will determine when an active list may be closed must be included on the announcement notifying candidates of the test.
 Any eligibility list created under this Article that is in effect at the time this Agreement expires, including the end of any “evergreen” provision, will remain in effect until the eligibility list expires, according to the terms under which it was created.
 This includes the last entry-level eligibility list that was created while the previous Collective Bargaining Agreement was in effect.

 AutoNDA by SimpleDocs